project-oak/oak/docs/development.md

 source <(runner completion)
 ```

+For commands that use `cargo`, by default the `runner` runs the command only for
+the modified files and the crates affected by those changes.
+Use `--scope=all`
+to run the command for the entire code base.

 ## Run Example Application

 Running one of the example Oak applications will confirm that all core